spencerstock/Sprint-Challenge--Building-Java-Web-APIs-gdp/README.md

 Expose the following end-point
 * /total - return the sum of all GDPs using the JSON format with country name being returned as Total

-Create the server side rendered page
+Create the server side html pages
 * /names/{start letter}/{end letter} - display a table listing all countries in alphabetical order that begin with letters between start and end letter inclusive.
 * /gdp/list/{start gdp}/{end gdp} - display a table listing all countries order by GDP from least to greatest where the country's GDP lies between start gdp and end gdp inclusive.